 Consent, Drinking, & Sex

-If you hooked up, and she regrets it you will lose.
-College men must file a TIX complaint against the girl if you want to survive.
-Once accused, you lose.
+If you hooked up, and she regrets it you lose.
 It’s about money and not your presumption of innocence.
+Get a lawyer fast.

 Put on suicide watch, tried and convicted in absentia…A Texas A&M University cadet says he was suspended following sexual misconduct charges he never got to see – because he was hospitalized.
 A federal lawsuit claims “John Doe” was unable to “meaningfully defend himself” when Title IX investigators refused to reschedule a conduct meeting that would have revealed the specific accusations of his partner, with whom he had an open sexual relationship.“ At all times John Doe was deemed guilty” says the suit.
 “This extreme and severe sanction was not warranted in light of the lack of evidence.”
 When John was permitted access to a computer from in-patient treatment, he learned he had been found responsible on all charges: sexual contact, sexual abuse, dating violence and “Conduct Unbecoming a Cadet.”

 A Drake University student who was expelled for sexual assault despite evidence he was the party assaulted, received a win in court when a judge refused to dismiss his lawsuit.
 His accuser admitted during Drake’s campus hearing that she sexually assaulted him, performing oral sex without his consent.
 Yet she was never punished, while he was expelled based on her accusation.